ossf/tac/process/project-lifecycle.md

 #### Project Support
 * Receives guidance on technical direction from TAC.
-* Receives space for Contributor Summits at OpenSSF bi-annual events.
+* Receives consideration as in-scope for any submission to an OpenSSF-managed conference or event.
 * Receives OpenSSF Code of Conduct Committee support.
 * Reserved space for project updates in OpenSSF newsletters.
 * May request infrastructure support from the OpenSSF.